RichardAsencio/1000-Days-Of-Code/PENDING.md

 1. Check this [guy](https://jadjoubran.io/) and his [courses](https://learnprogramming.online/?utm_source=jadjoubran.io)
 2. And his courses: 1-[Learn Programming](https://learnprogramming.online/app.html?id=597), 2-[Learn JavaScript](https://learnjavascript.online/app.html) 3-[React Tutorial](https://react-tutorial.app/app.html?id=327) 4-[Build Performant PWAs](https://pwaworkshop.com/)

-3. Consider suspending my O'Reilly Learning suscription in favor for the Front End masters suscription

-4. I need a project planner software, so why not try to choose a project planner and start using it to have an additional skill before looking for a job?
+3. I need a project planner software, so why not try to choose a project planner and start using it to have an additional skill before looking for a job?
 Why not look and research which are the most commonly used in web design and soft dev, like Trello, Asana, Basecamp, or any others ...